Jack Hendry (footballer, born 1995): Dundee

 Hendry signed a two-year contract with Dundee in July 2017.
 He played regularly and became a key player for Dundee in the first part of the 2017–18 season.
 Dundee rejected offers from Celtic for Hendry during January 2018, before agreeing a club-record fee on 31 January.

 Celtic

 Celtic signed Hendry to a four-and-a-half-year contract on 31 January 2018.
 He made his debut for the club in a 1–0 defeat away to Kilmarnock on 3 February.

 Melbourne City

 On 22 January 2020, Hendry joined A-League club Melbourne City on loan for the rest of the season.
 During his second appearance for Melbourne, Hendry suffered a knee ligament injury that required surgery.

 Oostende

 Hendry was loaned to Belgian club KV Oostende in July 2020, and Celtic gave the Belgian club first option to buy him.
-In his Jupiler Pro League debut in September 2020 he scored a last-minute winner against KV Mechelen to clinch a 1–0 victory for his new club.
-Hendry would win the Jupiler Pro League Player of the Season at the end of the campaign.
+In his Belgian Pro League debut in September 2020 he scored a last-minute winner against KV Mechelen to clinch a 1–0 victory for his new club.
+At the end of the regular season, Hendry was named as the highest-rated player in the division by Sport/Voetbalmagazine.
 Hendry moved to Oostende on a permanent basis in June 2021.